Kelsterbach: Infrastructure

 In 1926, in the course of building the North-South Powerline, a great transformer station was built.
 This substation today handles voltages of 380, 220 and 110 kV.

 Owing to the Frankfurt Airport's expansion, the power lines leading to the substation from the south have had to be relocated several times.
 Today, the wires are borne on low pylons, with all conductors at the same level, leading by the airport to the west.
 In preparation for building the Northwest Runway, the substation was being moved and modernized with gas insulated switchgear, power lines undergrounded or removed.

 Kelsterbach has at its disposal a combination indoor and leisure swimming pool.
 Remodelling and modernization are planned for 2007.
 Furthermore, also at hand are one of Groß-Gerau district's biggest and most modern town libraries, an integrated comprehensive school, several primary schools, and a special school.
 Kelsterbach is the only municipality in Hesse that belongs to a district and yet has its own school board.

 The seven kindergartens under church leadership are coordinated and financially supported by the town.
 The former stately home houses a youth centre.

 At sporting grounds and municipal premises, there is a brisk club life (about 90 clubs and organizations).
 It is not for nothing that Kelsterbach is also called the "town of clubs".
 Aside from many cultural events, Kelsterbach is known far beyond its limits for its traditional church fair (Kerb) on the first Sunday in September, and for its Old Town Festival (Altstadtfest) a week later.

 Well developed shopping facilities are, besides food markets, hardly available.

 Serving as local recreation areas are the well designed Main riverside, the South Park (Südpark), which is heavily frequented in summer, and an extensive town forest.
 Besides the Main riverside, these areas are being demanded by Fraport AG for the foreseen Frankfurt Airport expansion (as of April 2006).

-Established businesses

-Kelsterbach profits from, and sometimes suffers by, being near Frankfurt International Airport.
-The Kelsterbach-Süd commercial area borders directly on the airport.
-Many logistical service providers have branches here.
-Among them are the following: